nbird11/data-structures-tutorial-csharp/1-stack.md

 Result of '68+42/*' is 28
 ```

+Test your code by running Main in [ds1-problem](./ds1-problem/Program.cs)

 You can check your code with the solution here: [Solution](./ds1-solution/Program.cs)

 {[Next - Linked List](./2-linkedList.md)}